coloquium/kollokvium/README.md

 To deploy to Azure you need an Azure account, and you need to create an Azure Wep Application, and a storage account to host the Static Website.

 ### Heroku apps
-Fork the repository and connect to Heroku and run deploy.
+Fork the repository and connect to Heroku and run deploy, modify settings.json

 ### Deploy front end only
 If you want to deploy only the front-end as a static site, build the application and copy all the files from dist/client folder to the root of you web application.